Cart 0

 $15 Saturday Concert only (Youth 13-18)

-Weekend Retreat fees include full weekend programming, with 9 hours of instruction, helpful resource materials (including sheet music and recordings), the Saturday night concert, and coffee/tea/refreshments.
+Weekend Retreat fees include full weekend programming, with music and dance instruction, helpful resource materials (including sheet music and recordings), the Saturday night concert, welcome reception, and coffee/tea/refreshments.

 JOCELYN PETTIT:

-From the West Coast of British Columbia, Jocelyn Pettit is a vibrant fiddle player, stepdancer, singer, and music educator.
-As a 5-time Canadian Folk Music Award Nominee, and Western Canadian Music Award Nominee, Jocelyn has released three solo albums, and two duo albums with Ellen Gira.
-She has toured across Canada and internationally, appeared on CBC and BBC television and radio, and holds a Master of Music Degree from the Royal Conservatoire of Scotland.
+From the Coast Mountains of Squamish, Jocelyn Pettit is a vibrant, award-winning fiddle player, stepdancer, singer, and music educator.
+She has toured across Canada and internationally, appeared on CBC and BBC television and radio, released five albums, and received multiple recognitions at the Canadian Folk Music Awards, Western Canadian Music Awards, and International Acoustic Music Awards.
+Jocelyn has a Master’s Degree in Traditional Music from the Royal Conservatoire of Scotland.

-With a passion for sharing the joy of music and dance, Jocelyn has taught classes, workshops, and string programs at numerous schools, camps, and festivals.
-She is the founder of Coast Mountain Folk, celebrating folk and traditional music through community sessions, workshops & camps in the Sea to Sky Region.
+With a passion for sharing the joy and connection of music, Jocelyn has taught classes, workshops, and string programs in schools and communities both locally and internationally.
+She is the founder of Coast Mountain Folk, celebrating folk and traditional music through community sessions, workshops and camps in Squamish, BC.

 JENNIFER MAUEL: